mna/zzterm/README.md

 raw mode as its `io.Reader`.
 See the [package documentation][godoc] for details, API reference and usage example (alternatively, on [pkg.go.dev][pgd]).

+You can also check out [zztermtest][zztt] for more usage examples and how to efficiently print output to an `io.Writer` (with a zero-allocation "echo" program example).

 * Canonical repository: https://git.sr.ht/~mna/zzterm
 * Issues: https://todo.sr.ht/~mna/zzterm
 * Builds: https://builds.sr.ht/~mna/zzterm